kabira-busari/LITA_Project-02_Customer-Segmentation-for-a-Subscription-Service/README.md

 SQL queries were used to further explore customer data, identifying regional trends, cancellation rates, and revenue patterns by subscription type.

 ### 2 Methodology
-- Loaded data into SQL Server and validated for completeness.
+- Loaded data into PostgreSQL and validated for completeness.
 - Executed SQL queries to identify key metrics: customer counts by region, top subscription types, and high-risk segments.
 - Calculated totals for active vs. canceled subscriptions and average duration across all customers.

 ### 3 Key Reports
 #### 3.1 Total Customers by Region
 ```
-SELECT Region, COUNT(CustomerID) AS TotalCustomers
+SELECT region, COUNT(DISTINCT customer_id) AS customers
-FROM CustomerData
+FROM customer_data
-GROUP BY Region;
+GROUP BY region;
 ```
-- South has the highest customer count, suggesting it as a key focus region.
+- Each region has an equal number of unique customers (5), indicating a balanced distribution across all regions.

 #### 3.2 Most Popular Subscription Type
 ```
-SELECT SubscriptionType, COUNT(CustomerID) AS CustomerCount
+SELECT subscription_type, COUNT(DISTINCT customer_id) AS customers
-FROM CustomerData
+FROM customer_data
-GROUP BY SubscriptionType
+GROUP BY subscription_type
-ORDER BY CustomerCount DESC;
+ORDER BY customers DESC
+LIMIT 1;
 ```
-- Basic is the most popular subscription type by customer count.
+- **Basic** is the most popular subscription type with 10 unique customers, making it the most widely chosen plan among customers.

 #### 3.3 Cancellations within Six Months
 ```
-SELECT CustomerID, SubscriptionType, Region
+SELECT DISTINCT customer_id, customer_name, subscription_type
-FROM CustomerData
+FROM customer_data
+WHERE canceled = TRUE
-WHERE Canceled = 1 AND DATEDIFF(MONTH, SubscriptionStart, SubscriptionEnd) <= 6;
+  AND EXTRACT(MONTH FROM AGE(subscription_end, subscription_start)) <= 6;
 ```
-- Insights from this query could inform retention efforts for high-risk segments.
+- Customers who canceled within 6 months are spread across **Basic**, **Premium**, and **Standard** plans, indicating that early cancellations are not isolated to a specific subscription type.
+- Higher Churn in **Premium** and **Standard**.
+Many early cancellations are from Premium and Standard, indicating potential unmet expectations.

 #### 3.4 Average Subscription Duration
 ```